 - Establishment of a permanent and sustainable Community-Based Center for Addictions for Youth and Emerging Adults (addressing the spectrum from prevention, early intervention, treatment, and recovery).

 - We are including Opioid Prevention and Response in the Pop-Up Institute.
 “Operation Naloxone” at the University of Texas, now with $3 million of Texas Targeted Opioid Response (TTOR) grant money.

 - The “Pop-Up” will culminate with a month of daily events and activities to raise awareness and enhance research collaborations around youth and substance use.
 We will have a nationally streamed SAMHSA Town Hall on Youth Opioid Prevention (May 14th), a candlelight vigil for those lost to Opioids on the night of the 14th, and an Interdisciplinary Summit the following day, May 15th (UT, Dell Medical Center, the Community (and frontline agencies, University High School, and outside participants including Michael Botticelli of the Grayken Center in Boston, MA (past ONDCP Director and “Drug Czar”, Dr. John Kelly of Harvard, Dr. Andy Finch of Vanderbilt & Dr. Jeremy Goldbach of USC.

-The interdisciplinary group is focusing energy on making sure that the work creates the best possible impact on UT students, interdisciplinary research, and dissemination of the innovations that grow from the Institute.
+The interdisciplinary group is focusing energy on making sure that the work creates the best possible impact on UT students, interdisciplinary research, and dissemination of the innovations that grow from the Pop-Up Institute.